 Flag Default encoding Description R-flag R = 1 (for node SID) Re-advertisement flag When R = 1, the Prefix SID sub-TLV and its corresponding IP reachability TLV are propagated between levels.
-R = 0 (for prefix SID) Re-advertisement flag R = 0 initially, but this setting can change to R = 1 during propagation by other routers.
+R = 0 (for prefix SID) Re-advertisement flag $R = 0$ initially, but this setting can change to $R = 1$ during propagation by other routers.
 N-flag N = 1 Node SID flag Set by default, meaning that SR Linux advertises each configured prefix SID as a node SID.
-You can disable the node SID flag for protocol- independent prefix SIDs but not for IGP-specific prefix SIDs.
-If the referenced interface is system0.0, the node SID flag must be set.
+You can disable the node SID flag for protocol- independent prefix SIDs but not for IGP-specific prefix SIDs. set.
 P-flag P = 1 No-PHP Flag Always set, meaning the label for the prefix SID is pushed by the PHP router when forwarding to this router.
 When the SR Linux PHP router (with P-flag set to 1) processes a received prefix SID with the P-flag set to zero, it uses implicit-null for the outgoing label toward the router that advertised it.
 E-flag E = 0 Explicit null flag Always set to 0, meaning that the router is requesting no explicit null termination.
 However, the SR Linux PHP router processes a received prefix SID with the E-flag set to 1 as long as the P-flag is also set to 1.
 In this case, the PHP router pushes explicit-null for the outgoing label toward the router that advertised it.
 The system ignores the value of the E-flag if the P-flag is not set.
 V-flag V = 0 Value flag Always set to 0 to indicate an index for the SID, instead of a specific value.
 L-flag L = 0 Local flag Always set to 0 to indicate that the SID index value is not locally significant.
 Algorithm field algorithm 0 Always set to 0 to indicate shortest path first (SPF) algorithm based on link metric.
 This field is not checked on a received Prefix SID sub-TLV.